codingPhuc/IRL-learning-value-2/Fail Behavior.md

 Here's a **cleaned, formatted**, and **numbered version** of your note.
 Repeated actions or rules have been incremented by 2 for clarity and hierarchy.
 I grouped the content under your original categories and added a **#fail_behavior** section at the end as requested.

 ---
+You should have unplug the fried rice if you know there is luttle rice K
+You should not talk about anything negative
+Like your test score and stuff like that you need to be positive Froam rollar for your blqkc
+Short hip thrush

+For the skin have mosteriser
+Hryocogozon creamcorizon age cream 10

+you should me proactive  when you need a hair cut you need a hair cut don't be lazy when you are about to eat go out their and say you are sorry and tomorow you need a hair cut

+Why did you not greet di quyen when she got home what wrong with you

+You should have said that you cannot eat a lot of a food instead of out rigt saying you cannot eat it

+Why did you not ask exactly where instead of agreeing You should not put the smaller bow in the bigger bow
 # Critical errors
 - You should tell people everything